 Using OpenPGP keys with ssh

 ssh, the command line client for Secure Shell, uses public key cryptography as one method of authentication.
-For that, a ssh key pair has to be generated and the public part of that pair has to be configured at the server side as an authorized key. ssh can also use OpenPGP keys for that purpose.
-A bird's eye view of the configuration looks like:
+For that, an ssh key pair has to be generated and the public part of that pair has to be installed on the server as an authorized key. ssh can also use OpenPGP keys for this purpose.

-On the server side nothing changes.
-The public part of the key has to be configured as authorized key.
+On the server side, nothing changes; the public part of the key has to be configured as an authorized key.

 On the client side:

-• ssh uses an ssh-agent to manage its secrets, here an ssh-agent has to be used which can facilitate OpenPGP keys.
+• ssh uses an ssh-agent to manage its secrets.

-• There can be more than one active ssh-agent, ssh can be told to use a specific agent by setting the SSH_AUTH_SOCK environment variable accordingly.
+• There can be more than one active ssh-agent. ssh can be told to use a specific agent through the SSH_AUTH_SOCK environment variable.

 • start the ssh-agent subsystem